shunanya/API_Backend/README.md

     node --openssl-legacy-provider cluster.js
 ```
-- **Note**: the NODE_OPTIONS environment variable `--openssl-legacy-provider` is needed only if you generated and use PFX certificate.
+- **Note**: the NODE_OPTIONS environment variable `--openssl-legacy-provider` is needed only if you generated and use PFX certificate and Node.js version you use is more than 17.x.

 The `server.js` will start only one instance of server script.